MicrosoftDocs/minecraft-creator/creator/Documents/CreateAnimatedBlockTexture.md

 2. Add a text file and name it **flipbook_textures.json**.

-3. Put this content in there, then save it and close it.
+3. Add this content, then save and close the file.

 ```json
 [